andrewmolyuk/pixar/README.md

 #### markdownlint

 We are using markdownlint to lint all markdown files in the project.
+You can install it using brew:

 ```shell
 brew install markdownlint-cli